YidanSunResearchLab/SnakeAltPromoter/README.md

-# SnakeAltPromoter: A Comprehensive Pipeline for Differential Alternative Promoter Analysis
+# SnakeAltPromoter Facilitates Differential Alternative Promoter Analysis

 **SnakeAltPromoter** is a Snakemake-based pipeline designed for end-to-end analysis of alternative promoter.
 It streamlines the processing of RNA-seq data by integrating **FastQC**, **TrimGlore**, **STAR** and **multiQC**, and supports multiple state-of-the-art promoter counting algorithms including **Proactiv**, **DEXseq** and **Salmon**.
 Finally it includes differential analysis using **DESeq2** and **Proactiv**.
 This pipeline offers researchers a reproducible, modular, and scalable solution for analyzing alternative promoter for RNA-seq data across diverse experimental designs.